blynkkk/blynkkk.github.io/Widgets.md

 }
 ```

-With webhook widget you would just need to fill in these fields:
+Instead, with Webhook widget you would only need to fill in these fields:

 <img src="https://d1bhbfzxsgnz1o.cloudfront.net/images/webhook_settings.png" style="width: 200px; height:360px"/>

-And add this line to your code:
+And add this code on hardware side:

 ```
 Blynk.virtualWrite(V0, value);
 ```

-where V0 is pin assigned to webhook widget.
+where `V0` is pin assigned to the Webhook widget.

-Also you can use usual Blynk placeholders for pin value in body or url, for example:
+Use standard Blynk placeholders for Pin Value in the body or URL, for example:

 ```
 https://api.thingspeak.com/update?api_key=xxxxxx&field1=/pin/